xio-1/xio/README.md

 Once ready we will be publishing to maven central, until then please reference the unit tests for the latest syntax and examples thanks!

+The xio-http module is in alpha and can be used for distributed eventing with websockets.

 ## ItemFlowable<T,R>